Source: Ara Wagoner / Android Central

 - Open a new tab in the Chrome Browser.

-In the bottom right corner of the new tab screen, tap the pencil icon.
+- In the bottom right corner of the new tab screen, tap the pencil icon.

-Tap Color and theme.
+- Tap Color and theme.

 - Select the hex color you want.

-Hit the Enter key on your keyboard.
+- Hit the Enter key on your keyboard.

-If you'd like to add a personal image for the New Tab page, tap Background.
+- If you'd like to add a personal image for the New Tab page, tap Background.
 If not, tap Done.

-Tap one of the pre-set images or Upload from device.
+- Tap one of the pre-set images or Upload from device.

 - Select the image you want to use.

-Tap Open.
+- Tap Open.

 Testing your new Chrome theme

-- Readability: Most of the Google-made themes — like this colorful collection from the Chrome team — are designed with usability in mind and have been tested to make sure tab names, bookmarks, and menu items are easy to read, but many themes are not.
+- Readability: Most of the Google-made themes — like this colorful collection from the Chrome team — are designed with usability in mind and were tested to make sure tab names, bookmarks, and menu items are easy to read, but many themes are not.
 Check that you can easily read tab names and toolbar items.

 - New Tab page: Some Chrome themes replace all or part of the standard Chrome browser New Tab window with their own graphics, layout, and features.
 So Ctrl + T and take a look at a new tab and see if you like how it looks.

-- Try to tap the X to close a tab on the first try
+- Try to tap the X to close a tab on the first try.

-- Try to tap a specific extension to the right of your URL bar
+- Try to tap a specific extension to the right of your URL bar.

-- If you have the Bookmark bar showing, try to tap a Bookmark folder and then a specific bookmark
+- If you have the Bookmark bar showing, try to tap a Bookmark folder and then a specific bookmark.

 - Stability: Again, not all Chrome themes were made for the latest and greatest version of Chrome, and not all of them play nice after all these years — and not all new themes are ready for primetime.
 You won't be able to test stability in five minutes, but for the next couple of days, pay closer attention to your Chromebook's behavior.
 Noticing any weird bugs or hangs that weren't there before?
 Revert to your old theme.
 If the bugs clear up, that theme, unfortunately, needs to be fixed before you can use it full-time.
 I've had to do this with more than one theme over the years, including themes directly from the Chrome team.